apiraino/apiraino.github.io/_posts/2018-12-19-call-for-2019-roadmap.md

 So far, my wishlist.
 But I want to add a little more to the proposition: what <strong>can I do</strong> for Rust?

-In 2019 I will explore a bit how can I contribute to the Rust community environment; that's an area where I just moved the first steps, learned something, but I see a great potential for development.
+In 2019 I will explore a bit how can I contribute to the Rust community environment; that's an area where I just moved the first steps, learned something, and I see a great potential for development.

 My second goal would be to do some actual work in Rust: every developer that is being paid to do Rust development is a win for the ecosystem.
-Equally important is contribution to opensource projects: I mentioned all the things that need to improve: well, that's a good place to start for helping!
+Equally important are contributions to opensource projects: I mentioned some areas that would benefit from some polishing: well, that's a great place to start for helping!
 Lots of crates have "good first issues", need documentation, examples, even issue reporting or a simple star on the repository will help.

 So, all in all, I'm sure that 2019 will build on the foundation laid by 2018.
 And unlike the stale joke of "the year of Linux on the desktop", I feel that 2019 will be "the year of Rust on our laptops" :-)